As well as a time for giving, Xmas can also be a time for taking.

-- Consider using public transport rather than taking the car.
+- Consider using public transport rather than taking your car.
+That way you can have a drink if you wish, and parking won’t be a problem.

-- If you take the car, always park in a place which will be well lit if you may return to the car after dark.
+- If you do take your car, always park in a place which will be well lit, and with lots of people about, in case you return to the car after dark.

-- Never leave anything valuable on view in the car; not even coins for the parking fees.
+- Never leave anything valuable on view in the car; not even any coins for parking fees.

 - Keep any valuables and your shopping out of sight in the boot.
 If your car doesn’t have a boot, use the sliding cover on the cargo area to hide the items.

 - Always fully secure the car, and set the alarm.

 - Don’t hide a spare key under the wheel arch – thieves will always look there.

 - Don’t leave valuables in the glove compartment, and leave it open to show that there’s nothing worth stealing: otherwise a thief may break in just on the off chance.

 - Have your keys ready in your hand when you get back to the car: don’t stand by it fumbling for them in your bag or pockets.

 - Be wary of people hanging around the payment machines in multi-storey car parks.
 If you feel unsure wait until they have left.